zythdotdev/roblox-flux/README.md

 end
 ```

-Components receive a `Scope` that automatically cleans up bindings when the controller is unmounted.
+Components receive a `Scope` that automatically cleans up bindings when the parent controller is unmounted/destroyed.

 ### Nested Components